himurali/questdb.io/docs/lead-ride/community.md

 ### Philosophy

 Amidst the social changes brought on by globalization, local communities cannot live in isolation.
-Cycle Tourism is one way to bring people of different backgrounds together.
-Ideally, tourism seems to offer hosts and visitors a unique opportunity to share their different cultures and points-of-view.
+Community Cycling is one way to bring people of different backgrounds together.
+Ideally, Community Cycling seems to offer hosts and visitors a unique opportunity to share their different cultures and points-of-view.
 People are able to share first-hand experiences together and to develop personal relationships which can grow into powerful alliance contributing towards the community wellness and sustainable environment and development.

 #### Criteria for Community to be part of Lead Ride

 - Community potential
   - Community ownership and responsibility for the effort.
-- Market potential of CBT & Marketing
+- Market potential of Community Cycling & Marketing
-- Role of local government in supporting CBT
+- Role of local government in supporting Community Cycling
 - Project personnel and funding
 - Community Skills and Capacity Building
 - Community co-operatives for revenue generation and revenue sharing